Taking care of your cat during the cost of living crisis

 As cat owners, we know you want the very best for your pet.
-With the cost of living rising though, you might find money doesn’t go as far as it used to which can leave you with some tough choices to make when it comes to spending.
+With the cost of living rising though, you might find money doesn't go as far as it used to which can leave you with some tough choices to make when it comes to spend.

 Any pet is going to cost money, so it's important to know what help is available and how you can plan for the months to come.